 - To provide procedures to address reported concerns and to take appropriate subsequent actions

 This Policy addresses five components of child and youth protection:

 - Screening and selection of applicants for employment and volunteer service to rule out any record of prior abusive behavior.

 - Training and supervising of employees and volunteers.

-- Reporting allegations and concerns regarding child and youth protection issues.
+- Reporting allegations and concerns regarding child protection issues.

 - Responding to allegations and concerns that have been reported.

 - Code of Conduct for all individuals, both employees and volunteers.